 What documents do I need?

 You will need your original documents as follows: Passport, Motorcycle Registration Document or Title, Driving Licence, International Driving Permit.
-Scan copies of your documents must be supplied to us no later than 31 January 2019.
-These are submitted to the Iranian Authorities and once logged cannot be changed.
-A Carnet de Passage is required for your motorcycle for travel through Iran.
-In addition you must have travel/medical insurance and 3rd party motorcycle insurance (where available).
+Scan copies of your documents must be supplied to us no later than 31 January 2021.
+In addition, you must have travel/medical insurance and 3rd party motorcycle insurance (where available).

 Do I need visas for travel?

 As visa requirements are dependent on your nationality and a complex with constantly changing requirements, we appoint a visa agency to assist with the process www.thevisamachine.com They will have a dedicated GlobeBusters Portal on their website for you to order your visas, which they can get for all nationalities via the Embassies in London.
-The only exception to this is the Chinese visa for non-UK nationals, which MUST be obtained in your own country of residence.
 We will supply Letters of Invitation and hotel confirmations to you.
 At our pre-departure meeting, we cover this in detail to ensure you have all the right documents and visas in place.

 What about my health when I am abroad?

 Before you travel, we strongly recommend that you visit your GP or a specialised travel clinic to get advice on the recommended vaccinations and other health protection measures needed for the countries on this trip.
 As background, the websites listed below may prove useful.